 Another falls that you could visit on the island is Cawa Cawa.
 The walk is not difficult as they already made wooden walkways on the river.
 But what falls makes it very special was the community in the area.
 Aside from clean waters gushing through the falls, this is where you could also meet the Sibuyan Mangyan Tagabukid community.

-Afterwards, we swam in the cold water in the falls and just enjoyed the afternoon before we headed back to the resort.
-They were really amazing and we learned a lot from their culture and how proud they are to be Sibuyanon.
+Afterward, we swam in the cold water in the falls and just enjoyed the afternoon before we headed back to the resort.
+They were really amazing, and we learned a lot from their culture and how proud they are to be Sibuyanon.

 Cresta De Gallo Island

 This is one of the most beautiful beaches I’ve seen so far is.
-This small paradise island just few minutes away from Sibuyan will take your breathe away with its long stretch of white sand beach and it’s turquoise calm waters which is so tempting, it’s difficult not to swim.
+This small paradise island just a few minutes away from Sibuyan will take your breath away with its long stretch of white sand beach and its turquoise calm waters, which are so tempting, it’s difficult not to swim.

-There are cottages available in the area ideal for picnic but please make sure to not leave any trash behind and keep the the island clean.
-We were only there for a few hours but time ran so fast and all of us did not want to leave the island.
-If you go to Sibuyan Island, Cresta De Gallo is definitely a must visit!
+There are cottages available in the area ideal for a picnic, but please make sure not to leave any trash behind and keep the island clean.
+We were only there for a few hours, but time ran so fast, and all of us did not want to leave the island.
+If you go to Sibuyan Island, Cresta De Gallo is definitely a must-visit!

 Video made by Ferdz Decena of www.ironwulf.net

-Aside from the beaches, waterfalls, and so many natural wonders of this island, the people of Sibuyan also have a lot to share in terms of culture and one of the is weaving.
+Aside from the beaches, waterfalls, and so many natural wonders of this island, the people of Sibuyan also have a lot to share in terms of culture, and one of them is weaving.

 Part of our itinerary was a visit to a community of women who are still trying to revive the tradition of weaving.
-Aside from providing jobs to local Sibuyanon, the organization also aims to teach the young ones how to weave keeping the tradition alive.
+Besides providing jobs to local Sibuyanon, the organization also aims to teach the young ones how to weave, keeping the tradition alive.

 Mt.
 Guiting-Guiting Natural Park

-Considered as one of the most beautiful mountains in the Philippines.
-It is also considered as one of the densest forest in the country with few endemic species only found in the mountain and on the island.
-Aside from that, this is also considered a favorite destination for mountain hikers specially if you are looking for a challenging and technical climb.
-Expect to climb up steep rocks, knife’s edge, and so much more making this an experience of a lifetime for mountain climbers.
-Climbing to the summit needs a lot of experience and skills, and for me personally, with it’s natural wonders, who wouldn’t want to try.
+Considered one of the most beautiful mountains in the Philippines.
+It is also considered one of the country’s densest forests, with few endemic species only found in the mountain and on the island.
+Aside from that, this is also considered a favorite destination for mountain hikers, especially if you are looking for a challenging and technical climb.
+Expect to climb up steep rocks, knife’s edge, and so much more, making this an experience of a lifetime for mountain climbers.
+Climbing to the summit needs a lot of experience and skills, and for me personally, with its natural wonders, who wouldn’t want to try.

 Pancit Sibuyan at Chai Tea Cafe Bubble Tea House Cafe